IPL 2018: KKR skipper Dinesh Karthik eyeing playoffs spot, says ready to get the best out of team - NewsX

 Kolkata Knight Riders: Sunil Narine, Andre Russell, Chris Lynn, Mitchell Starc, Dinesh Karthik, Robin Uthappa, Kuldeep Singh Yadav, Piyush Chawla, Nitish Rana, Kamlesh Nagarkoti, Shivam Mavi, Mitchell Johnson, Shubman Gill, Ranganath Vinay Kumar, Rinku Singh, Cameron Delport, Javon Searless, Apoorv Vijay Wankhade, Ishank Jaggi

-ALSO READ: Jack Kallis says ball tempering big wakeup call for international cricketersFor all the latest Sports News, download NewsX App
+ALSO READ: Jack Kallis says ball tempering big wakeup call for international cricketersFor all the latest Indian Premier League - IPL 2018 News, download NewsX App